 Use fresh lavender to make simple lavender bottles, a flower craft that cost mere pennies.

-Above you see them chopped, but she also leaves them whole at times for a more dramatic effect (see our herb and edible flower guide for more ideas).
-Flower filled baked goods, salads, punch and other dishes make for very happy homemade gift and party ideas...
+Above you see them chopped, but she also leaves them whole at times for a more dramatic effect (see my herb and edible flower guide for more ideas).
+Flower filled baked goods, salads and other dishes make for fun homemade gift and party ideas...

 There are many delicious and cheap homemade gift ideas to make in the kitchen... for example, if you get a candy thermometer (a very small investment), you can even make easy homemade candy, such as truffles, fudge or perfect caramel popcorn.